salamideveloper/salamideveloper/README.md

-# Hello i like low level stuff
+# Hello i like low level stuff.
-# My best repo is MicroOS, Check it out.
+ My best repo is MicroOS, Check it out.

 Here are some stuff i'm familiar with: